Super-Ingenuity (SPI)

 We solve

-O-ring groove/datum coating issues and clamp-mark “witness” on cosmetic A-surfaces.
+Uncontrolled coating on O-ring grooves and datum faces, plus clamp-mark "witness" artifacts on cosmetic A-surfaces.

 How we do it